awsdocs/amazon-ecs-developer-guide/doc_source/register-multiple-targetgroups.md

 ]
 ```

-## Multiple Target Group Considerations<a name="multiple-targetgroups-considerations"></a>
+## Multiple target group considerations<a name="multiple-targetgroups-considerations"></a>

-The following should be considered when you specify multiple target groups in a service definition:
+The following should be considered when you specify multiple target groups in a service definition\.
++ For services that use an Application Load Balancer or Network Load Balancer, you cannot attach more than five target groups to a service\.
++ Specifying multiple target groups in a service definition is only supported under the following conditions:
-+ Multiple target groups are only supported when you use the Application Load Balancer or Network Load Balancer load balancer types\.
+  + The service must use either an Application Load Balancer or Network Load Balancer\.
-+ Multiple target groups are only supported when the service uses the rolling update \(`ECS`\) deployment controller type\.
-If you are using the CodeDeploy or an external deployment controller, multiple target groups are not supported\.
+  + The service must use the rolling update \(`ECS`\) deployment controller type\.
-+ Multiple target groups are supported for services containing tasks using both the Fargate and EC2 launch types\.
++ Specifying multiple target groups is supported for services containing tasks using both the Fargate and EC2 launch types\.
 + When creating a service that specifies multiple target groups, the Amazon ECS service\-linked role must be created\.
 The role is created by omitting the `role` parameter in API requests, or the `Role` property in AWS CloudFormation\.
 For more information, see [Service\-Linked Role for Amazon ECS](using-service-linked-roles.md)\.

-## Example Service Definitions<a name="multiple-targetgroups-examples"></a>
+## Example service definitions<a name="multiple-targetgroups-examples"></a>

 Following are a few example use cases for specifying multiple target groups in a service definition\.
-For the full syntax of a service definition, see [Service Definition Template](service_definition_parameters.md#sd-template)\.
+For the full syntax of a service definition, see [Service definition template](service_definition_parameters.md#sd-template)\.

 ### Example: Having separate load balancers for internal and external traffic<a name="multiple-targetgroups-example1"></a>